informalsystems/hermes/guide/src/commands/queries/connection.md

 OPTIONS:
         --counterparty-chain <COUNTERPARTY_CHAIN_ID>
-            Filter the query response by the this counterparty chain
+            Filter the query response by the counterparty chain

         --verbose
             Enable verbose output, displaying the client for each connection in the response